hyperledger/fabric/docs/source/upgrade_to_newest_version.md

 In this topic we'll cover recommendations for upgrading to the newest release from the previous release as well as from the most recent long term support (LTS) release.

-## Upgrading from 2.0 to 2.1
+## Upgrading from 2.1 to 2.2

-The 2.1 release of Fabric is a stabilization release, featuring bug fixes and other forms of code hardening.
-As such there are no particular considerations needed for getting from 2.0 to 2.1, and no new capability levels to update your channels to.
+The 2.1 and 2.2 releases of Fabric are stabilization releases, featuring bug fixes and other forms of code hardening.
+As such there are no particular considerations needed for upgrade, and no new capability levels requiring particular image versions or channel configuration updates.

-## Upgrading to 2.1 from the 1.4.x long term support release
+## Upgrading to 2.2 from the 1.4.x long term support release

-Before attempting to upgrade from v1.4.x to v2.x, make sure to consider the following:
+Before attempting to upgrade from v1.4.x to v2.2, make sure to consider the following:

 ### Chaincode lifecycle

 The new chaincode lifecycle that debuted in v2.0 allows multiple organizations to agree on how a chaincode will be operated before it can be used on a channel.
 For more information about the new chaincode lifecycle, check out [Fabric chaincode lifecycle](./chaincode_lifecycle.html) concept topic.

 It is a best practice to upgrade all of the peers on a channel before enabling the `Channel` and `Application` capabilities that enable the new chaincode lifecycle (the `Channel` capability is not strictly required, but it makes sense to update it at this time).
-Note that any peers that are not at least at v2.0 will crash after enabling either capability, while any ordering nodes that are not at v2.0 will crash after the `Channel` capability has been enabled.
+Note that any peers that are not at v2.x will crash after enabling either capability, while any ordering nodes that are not at v2.x will crash after the `Channel` capability has been enabled.
 This crashing behavior is intentional, as the peer or orderer cannot safely participate in the channel if it does not support the required capabilities.

 After the `Application` capability has been updated to `V2_0` on a channel, you must use the v2.x lifecycle procedures to package, install, approve, and commit new chaincodes on the channel.
 As a result, make sure to be prepared for the new lifecycle before updating the capability.